CSC1992/Time-Series-Forecasting/README.md

-# Time-Series-Forecasting with Python and Power BI Integration
+# Time Series Forecasting with Python and Power BI Integration

 ### Table of Contents